The True Cost of Design Talent

 Before you consider the cost of employing talent you need to, well, recruit them.
 This means starting the recruitment process, which involves writing the job description, filtering through candidates, running multiple rounds of interviews, and pulling in experts on your team to evaluate the work, in other words, money, and lots of it.

 According to a Glassdoor study conducted in the US, it costs an average of $4,000 USD to actually hire someone, when you account for recruitment technology, in-house resources, and marketing.
 Not to mention the time it takes to recruit–valuable productive hours that could be spent elsewhere.
+Many companies also work with a recruitment agency at this stage to streamline hiring and tap into specialized talent networks, which can be a worthwhile investment depending on the role.

 $4k is just the average though.